Bridge Between Continents Travel Guide

 Is there an entrance fee for crossing the bridge?

 No, visiting the area and crossing the bridge is free.
-You can get a personalized certificate at the Reykjanes Information Center that marks your crossing of the famous bridge.
+You can also pick up a personalized certificate marking your crossing at the Reykjanes Information Center.

 How long does it take to visit the bridge?

 Most visitors spend 15 to 30 minutes exploring the bridge and the surrounding rift valley.
-You can cross the bridge very quickly, but it’s worth staying for a while and taking in the geography.
+You can cross it in moments, but it is worth lingering to take in the landscape.

 Is the Bridge Between Continents a fault line in Iceland?